Research

 Applied, not quoted

-Passages inform the model's reasoning; outputs are original and classroom-ready.
-AI synthesizes, never copies.
+Passages inform the reasoning.
+Outputs are original and classroom-ready.
+Lessaro synthesizes, never copies.

 Foundational Skills to Support Reading for Understanding in Kindergarten Through 3rd Grade